Buy Currency

 Cocktails

-Cocktail prices again vary by location and spirits.
-However, typical spirit prices are under £10.
+Cocktail prices in Thailand vary by location and spirits, however, they typically cost under £10.

 In Thailand, even the most famous sights and experiences are reasonably priced.
 Some of the top attractions include: